thomasvt/pose/README.md

 You can create animations using dopesheets and load them in your game using a Pose runtime.
 There is only a runtime for MonoGame at the moment.
 But, for programmers, porting the code to another engine/language should not be difficult.

 Currently, all my effort goes into the programming, so there are no tutorials or manuals yet.
-I will address those aspects once the software reaches the minimum featureset to be used.
+I will create those once the software reaches more maturity.